nicolaschianella/vintedbot_api/README.md

 - **stock**: saves information about stock (items in_stock and sold)
 - **pickup**: saves information about pickup points
 - **cookies**: saves information about session cookies

+# Important note

+Please note that the project is not currently maintained and Vinted clothes cannot be retrieved by the API anymore in the current state.